Understanding the Silver Spring Crime Rate

 Getting arrested often leads to a criminal charge in Montgomery County.
-Attorney Morgan E. Leigh of Scrofano Law is an experienced DUI and criminal defense lawyer who aggressively represents individuals facing criminal charges in Silver Spring, Maryland.
-If you or a loved one has been charged with or arrested for a Silver Spring MD crime, read on to learn about the city’s crime rate, criminal justice system, and your rights and options, or contact our office today for a consultation.
+Attorney Paolo Gnocchi of Scrofano Law is an experienced DUI and criminal defense lawyer who aggressively represents individuals facing criminal charges in Silver Spring, Maryland.
+If you or a loved one has been charged with or arrested for a Silver Spring MD criminal offense, read on to learn about the city’s crime rate, criminal justice system, and your rights and options, or contact our office today for a consultation.

 Although Silver Spring, MD is safer than only 34% of US cities and has higher property crime rates than most places, its violent crime rate is lower than that of the state of Maryland, at 2.04 and 4.69 per 1,000 residents, respectively.
 However, the area’s relatively high crime rates tend to come with a greater police presence, which can increase a person’s odds of being unfairly arrested.

-It is common for arrests for the following offenses to occur in Silver Spring, Maryland:
+It is common that arrests for the following criminal offenses occur in Silver Spring, Maryland: